Hansard Speaker Index - 30th Legislature

 - Food security

-- Prices in Northern Saskatchewan, investigate increases and impact on community health, moved (McPhail); leave not granted,
+- Northern Saskatchewan, grocery prices, investigate increases and impact on community health, moved (McPhail); leave not granted,

 243